nasa/harmony-gdal-adapter/unittest/README.md

 ### Build

-build the docker iamge asfdataservices/gdal-subsetter on the host
+build the docker image asfdataservices/gdal-subsetter on the host

 ```
 cd gdal-subsetter
-bin/build_iamge
+bin/build_image
 ```

 ### Run

+First, edit `unittest/run-interactive.bash` and set `gdalsubsetter` to the absolute filepath on the host that contains the source code
-from host
+Then, from host

 ```
+cd unittest
 ./run-interactive.bash
 ```